Book of the Year Award

 With rare exceptions, we will not consider self-published work.
 Authors who have self-published books that they strongly believe should be considered should explain why they've chosen this publishing route in their letters.
 We will only accept one entry per author.

-A winner and three unranked runners-up will discuss their work at an awards panel at the 2024 American Journalism Historians Association Annual Convention, Oct.
-3-5 in Pittsburgh, PA.
+A winner and three unranked runners-up will discuss their work at an awards panel at the 2025 American Journalism Historians Association Annual Convention, Sept.
+25-27 in Long Beach, California.
 The winner and runners-up must agree to register for and attend the AJHA conference and present at the panel.

 To nominate a book for the award, please send a digital copy of the book to Dr. Jane Marcellus at AJHAbookaward@gmail.com no later than Feb.
-1, 2024, along with a letter that includes the following statement from the author: “As the author (or editor) of this title nominated for the 2024 AJHA Book Award, I agree that if my book is chosen as a finalist, I will register for the 2024 American Journalism Historians Association Annual Convention Oct.
-3-5 in Pittsburgh, PA, attend the conference, and participate in the book award panel.”
+1, 2025, along with a letter that includes the following statement from the author: “As the author (or editor) of this title nominated for the 2025 AJHA Book Award, I agree that if my book is chosen as a finalist, I will register for the 2025 American Journalism Historians Association Annual Convention Sept.
+25-27 in Long Beach, California, attend the conference, and participate in the book award panel.”
 Digital books will be password protected and available only to committee members.
 Please put BOOK NOMINATION in caps on the email subject line.

 Winners will be announced in early summer.